Half century of Efros-Shklovskii Coulomb gap. Romance with Coulomb interaction and disorder: SE book at 40. Comments to its chapters

 \section{SE book at 40.
 Comments to its chapters}

+Chapter 1.
+Electron binding energy of a hydrogen-like donor in a bilayer graphene with a gate-tunable gap was studied in Ref.~\onlinecite{Edik}.

 Chapter 2.
-Substantial progress in identifying the metal-insulator transition (MIT) point and its critical indexes is achieved by analyzing the distribution function $P(s)$ of the nearest level spacing $s$.
-It was conjectured and confirmed numerically~\cite{Shore93} that on the top of two known universal functions $P(s)$, the Wigner-Dyson and the Poisson ones, exactly at the MIT there is the third universal function $P(s) = P_{c}(s)$ which is an interesting hybrid of the first two.
+Substantial progress in identifying an MIT point and it's critical indexes is achieved by analyzing the distribution function $P(s)$ of the nearest level spacing $s$.
+It was conjectured and confirmed numerically~\cite{Shore93} that on the top of two known universal functions $P(s)$, the Wigner-Dyson and the Poisson ones, exactly at the MIT there is the third universal function $P(s) = P_{c}(s)$.
+It is an interesting hybrid of the first two.
 Namely, it was found to behave as the Wigner-Dyson one at $s < 1$ and as the Poisson $P(s) \propto \exp(-As)$ at $s>>1$.
 Here $A > 1$ due to the level repulsion.
 Later study of much larger 3D lattices~\cite{Isa} confirmed the $s>> 1$ asymptotic of $P_{c}(s)$ with $A=1.9 \pm 0.1$.

 We showed that for the Anderson transition one can characterize the function $P(s, W, L)$ for each disorder strength $W$ and the system size $L$ by the area $\gamma(W, L)$ of its $s > 2 $ tail.
-Then doing the finite size analysis for the function $\gamma(W, L)$ we found the transition point and the correlation length exponent~\cite{Shore93}.
-Thus, to find an MIT one does not need to study participation ratio of wave functions, but can study only the energy spectrum.
-The finite size analysis of $\gamma(W, L)$ was used to identify MIT transitions until a new more convenient way of characterizing $P(s, W, L)$ called $r$-method was invented~\cite{Oganesyan} and replaced the use of $\gamma(W, L)$.
-One can also use the spectral rigidity~\cite{Dyson,Altshuler,FoglerD} to find an MIT threshold~\cite{Kot88}.
+Then doing the finite size analysis for the function $\gamma(W, L)$ we found the transition point $W_c$ and the correlation length exponent~\cite{Shore93}.
+Thus, to find an MIT point one does not need to study the participation ratio of wave functions, but can study only the energy spectrum.
+The finite size analysis of $\gamma(W, L)$ was used to identify MIT transitions for many years, until a new more convenient method of characterizing $P(s, W, L)$ called $r$-method was invented~\cite{Oganesyan}.
+One can also use the spectral rigidity~\cite{Dyson,Altshuler,FoglerD} to find an MIT~\cite{Kot88}.

-Recently we extended the finite size analysis to the non-Hermitian analog~\cite{Makris} of Anderson Hamiltonian where complex diagonal elements are distributed randomly in a square with the side $W$ in the complex plane.
-Generalizing $r$-method for analysis of complex energies we discovered the non-Hermitian Anderson transition in three-dimensions and showed that there is no Anderson transition in two-dimensions~\cite{Yi20,Yi2020}.
+Recently we extended the finite size analysis to the non-Hermitian analog of Anderson Hamiltonian where complex diagonal elements are distributed randomly in a square with the side $W$ in the complex plane~\cite{Makris}.
+Using generalization of the $r$-method for analysis of complex energies~\cite{Prosen} we discovered the non-Hermitian Anderson transition in three-dimensions and showed that in the non-Hermitian case as in Hermitian one, there is no Anderson transition in two-dimensions~\cite{Yi20,Yi2020}.

+Classical localization of 2D electron gas in a long range random potential with increasing magnetic fields was studied in Ref.~\onlinecite{Perel}.
+It was shown that it results in the positive magnetoresistance~\cite{Mirlin}.